-Comprehensive Income
+Comprehensive Income or Loss

-Comprehensive income is comprised of net income and net other comprehensive income.
-Net other comprehensive income includes unrealized gains and losses on the Company's available-for-sale securities, which are excluded from net income.
-The following is a reconciliation of net income to comprehensive income for the periods presented.
+Comprehensive income or loss is comprised of net income or loss and net other comprehensive income or loss.
+Net other comprehensive income or loss includes unrealized gains and losses on the Company's available-for-sale securities, which are excluded from net income.
+The following is a reconciliation of net income or loss to comprehensive income for the periods presented.